An explicit mean-covariance parameterization for multivariate response linear regression: A new class of regression coefficient matrix estimators

 Let $\bar y = n^{-1} \sum_{i=1}^n y_i$ and $\bar x = n^{-1} \sum_{i=1}^n x_i$.
 Define $Y\in\mathbb{R}^{n \times q}$ to have $i$th row $(y_i - \bar y)'$ and define $X\in\mathbb{R}^{n \times p}$ to have $i$th row $(x_i - \bar x)'$.
 Suppose that the $\epsilon_i$'s are $q$-variate normal and $\Sigma_{*} = \sigma_{*1}^2 \beta_*'\beta_* + \sigma_{*2}^2 I_q $, where $\sigma_{*1}^2$ and $\sigma_{*2}^2$ are positive constants that represent the proportionality assumption in \eqref{covariance_parameterization}.
 Then two times the negative log likelihood (up to constants) evaluated at $(\beta, \sigma_{1}^2, \sigma_{2}^2)$ is

 where ${\rm tr}$ and ${\rm det}$ are the trace and determinant.
-A likelihood-based estimator would require minimization over three optimization variables: $\beta$, $\sigma_{1}^2$, and $\sigma_{2}^2$.
+A likelihood-based estimator of $\beta_*$ would require minimization over three optimization variables: $\beta$, $\sigma_{1}^2$, and $\sigma_{2}^2$.
 The scaling factor optimization variable $\sigma_1^2$ makes the function defined by \eqref{eq:log_likelihood_approach} difficult to minimize because it scales $\beta'\beta$ in both the trace and determinant terms.
 This optimization is made more difficult when one penalizes the entries of $\beta$.
+Moreover, since our goal is to estimate $\beta_*$, ideally, estimation of nuisance parameters $\sigma_{*1}^2$ and $\sigma_{*2}^2$ could be avoided entirely.
+Additional details about maximum likelihood estimation using \eqref{eq:log_likelihood_approach} are given in Section 4 of the Supplementary Material.

 Instead, to estimate $\beta_*$ with the assumption in \eqref{covariance_parameterization}, we propose the class of estimators

 where ${\rm Pen}(\cdot)$ is a user-specified penalty function; $\tau$ and $\lambda$ are positive tuning parameters; and